espressif/esp-idf/docs/api/system/deep_sleep.rst

 RTC IO module contains logic to trigger wakeup when a touch sensor interrupt occurs.
 You need to configure the touch pad interrupt before the chip starts deep sleep.

-Note that, for now, this wakeup requires RTC peripherals to be powered off during deep sleep.
+Revisions 0 and 1 of the ESP32 only support this wakeup mode when RTC peripherals are not forced to be powered on (i.e. ESP_PD_DOMAIN_RTC_PERIPH should be set to ESP_PD_OPTION_AUTO).

 .. doxygenfunction:: esp_deep_sleep_enable_touchpad_wakeup